 A kart that understeers washes wide through corners, scrubbing the front tires and killing your entry speed.
 A kart that oversteers snaps the rear loose, forcing you to catch slides instead of driving smoothly.
 Both problems slow you down, and both are directly connected to where the weight sits on your chassis.

-Because karts have no suspension, no differential, and rigid axles, weight distribution is the primary mechanism controlling how grip is divided between the front and rear.
+Because karts have no suspension, no differential, and a solid rear axle, weight distribution is the primary mechanism controlling how grip is divided between the front and rear.
 Understanding this relationship gives you the ability to diagnose handling problems at the track and fix them with targeted changes instead of random guesses.

 How Karts Generate Cornering Grip